How to Talk to Doctors Without Being Dismissed

 • Use a written summary so communication doesn’t depend entirely on in-the-moment emotional control.

-• If the doctor starts psychologizing, redirect gently: “That may play a role, but here’s the physical pattern I keep seeing.”
+• If psychological explanations come up too quickly, redirect gently: “That may play a role, but here’s the physical pattern I keep seeing.”

 16. Introduce diagnostic ideas without triggering defensiveness